 Now before you go running to the kitchen to replace your plastic dish brush with a wooden one, I’m not asking you to throw anything away.

 Though these items may not be the most sustainable, they’re already in the system.
-Use them till the end of their life and once they can no longer be used (and they’ve been properly recycled or repurposed), swap them out for an eco alternative.
+Use them until the end of their life and once they can no longer be used (and they’ve been properly recycled or repurposed), swap them out for an eco-alternative.
 You’d be surprised to learn just how many exist!

-My personal favourites are my bamboo toothbrush and little glass container of dental floss - I couldn’t imagine ever going back to their plastic counterparts.
+Our favourites are bamboo toothbrushes and metal safety razors - we couldn’t imagine ever going back to their plastic counterparts!

 Now it’s all well and good to reduce your plastic consumption (it’s incredible actually!) but you might be surprised to learn that the majority of waste (44%) actually comes from food .